Reapor-Yurnero/COMP4411-Impressionist/README.md

+# COMP4411 Project One - Impressionist

+Since I used the computer in lab, I did not set up the git creditial.
+All commits by me may be invisible.
 Thanks for LYH's effort on completing the UNDO/REDO feature as well as his try on the last few challenges!
+We finally earned 16.5 B/S.

+## Build & Run

+This is a windows VS15 specified project (VS17 is supported as well).
+You can only build the project and execute the program on **Windows platform**.
+Don't blame it on me since this is simply the course requirement...

 ## Project Description